El Rushbo serving humanity behind the Golden EIB microphone, the Limbaugh Institute for Advanced Conservative Studies.

 Those are the type of people now that we're not ending up with.

-It's got people in various stages of despair.
+No matter where you look in government, it's got people in various stages of despair.

-Because when talking about the presidency, whatever people tell you outwardly, I'm convinced that most people want somebody of good character, somebody of some decency, uh somebody that can be president of everybody and not divisive like we've had the last eight years.
+Because when talking about the presidency, whatever people tell you outwardly, I'm convinced that most people want somebody of good character, somebody of some decency, somebody that can be president of everybody and not divisive like we've had the last eight years.

 And this poor woman, Hillary Clinton, is sick.